Skip to content

 Origins of the Kufiya (Keffiyeh)

-The Kufiya (الكوفية) or “Keffiyeh” has a long history in Palestinian culture and identity.
-Since the first “Arab Revolt” against the British Colonial Empire in the1930s, this traditional arabic headdress become a national symbol, synonymous with the Palestinian struggle for freedom.
+The Kufiya (الكوفية) or "Keffiyeh" has a long history in Palestinian culture and identity.
+Since the first "Arab Revolt" against the British Colonial Empire in the 1930s, this traditional Arab headdress has become a national symbol, synonymous with the Palestinian struggle for freedom.

 Traditionally worn by farmers on the head or shoulders, the kufiya was adopted by freedom fighters in resistance to occupation by the British Empire.